rsksmart/RSKIPs/IPs/RSKIP53.md

 ### Transaction Wire Format

 The transaction starts with a version byte 0x01, which means the transaction is formatted according to this RSKIP, and not the standard formatting.
 Standard transactions always start with a byte in the range [0xC0, 0xFF].
 The fields are serialized in RLP format after this version byte.
 The values, interpreted as byte arrays.
-The most significant byte of each value is the field id, and when this byte is removed, the remaining bytes specify the value (as in the old format).
+The most significant byte of each value is the idData.
+The lower 5 bits of IdData are used to specified the fieldId.
+The upper 3 bits are used to store additional flags whose definition depends on the fieldId.
+After the idData is removed, the remaining bytes specify the value (as in the old format).
 For example, the following is a valid transaction calling a method in a contract.

 0x01 | RLPList( RLP(0x030102030405060708090A0102030405060708090A), RLP(0x0701020304))